yhema777/practice-react-projects/redux/README.md

 # Steps to add Redux in the project with simple count example

+# Step 1:
-- First install reudx using "npm install @reduxjs/toolkit react-redux"
+- First install redux using "npm install @reduxjs/toolkit react-redux"

 # Step 2: Create Slice